Measuring Bias in AI Models: An Statistical Approach Introducing N-Sigma: Methods: Experimental Protocol

 \subsection{Optimizing subsets}

 For the computation of the $4$ metrics analyzed in this work, $K$ subsets are created within each ethnic group, and each of these subsets is used to obtain one EER/TPR value.
 The $K$ subsets have to be representative of the database to obtain a valid set of performance values.
 Bootstrapping \cite{efron1992introduction} as explained before is a statistical technique that enables us to estimate the characteristics of a population by taking multiple random samples from it.
-The method involves creating smaller subsets from the larger population, with replacement, and using them to calculate the desired statistics.
-Therefore, we use this method to select the subsets.
+The method involves creating smaller subsets from the larger population, with replacement, and using them to calculate the desired statistics:

-Setting the number of subsets and their sizes is very important: \begin{enumerate} \item A small number of samples in a subset will give values dependent on the samples selected, resulting in highly variable values between subsets and leading to misrepresentation of the database.
+\begin{enumerate} \item A small number of samples in a subset will give values dependent on the samples selected.

-\item A large number of samples may be unnecessary and may complicate the computation.
-In addition, if it is excessively large, it would cause subsets that are very similar to each other (with many samples in common). \end{enumerate}
+\item A large number of samples may be unnecessary and may complicate the computation. \end{enumerate}

-Consequently, the ideal is to establish the minimum number of samples per group from which these subsets are representative of the database.
-The experiment carried out to establish this number of samples is shown in Section \ref{sec:PreTests}.